 to

-If the ‘format’ field of a SampleEntry is unrecognized, neither the sample description itself, nor the associated media samples, shall be decoded.
+If the ‘format’ field of a SampleEntry is unrecognized, neither the sample entry itself, nor the associated media samples, shall be decoded.

 In 8.5.2.3 change

 data_reference_index is an integer that contains the index of the DataEntry to use to retrieve data associated with samples that use this sample description.
 Data entries are stored in DataReferenceBoxes.
 The index ranges from 1 to the number of data entries.